 How much does a home inspection usually cost?

 There are a number of factors to also consider, like the size, age and materials of the home.
-Added or optional services like termite, septic, sprinklers, pools, outbuildings, guest houses, and boat docks are additional fees when added.
+Added or optional services like termite, septic system, sewer scope, sprinklers, pools, outbuildings, guest houses, and boat docks are additional fees when added.

 But the cost should not deter you from getting a home inspection, since it is the best way to prevent you from spending thousands of dollars in unexpected repairs.